thisismydemo/thisismydemo.github.io/content/post/2023-10-13-azure-stack-hci---everything-i-know-series.md

 - **Purpose**: Azure Stack Edge is a cloud-managed appliance that brings Azure's compute, storage, and machine learning capabilities to the edge.
 - **When to Use**:
-  -For scenarios where you need to process data locally due to latency, connectivity, or regulatory requirements.
+  - For scenarios where you need to process data locally due to latency, connectivity, or regulatory requirements.
-  If you need to analyze, transform, and filter data at the edge before sending it to Azure.
+  - If you need to analyze, transform, and filter data at the edge before sending it to Azure.
-  When you want to deploy and run containerized applications at the edge.
+  - When you want to deploy and run containerized applications at the edge.
-  If you require built-in AI capabilities at the edge, such as models for anomaly detection, image recognition, etc.
+  - If you require built-in AI capabilities at the edge, such as models for anomaly detection, image recognition, etc.

 In summary, the choice between these three options boils down to your specific needs: